 The difference between barefoot shoes and minimalist shoes is usually a little extra cushion or a slight heel drop of a few millimeters or less.
 You’re still getting most of the benefits of a barefoot shoe, just a little more padding or durability which can be a great option with kids that are pretty rough on shoes.

 Note: This post contains affiliate links.
 This means if you click on one of them, we may receive a small commission at no additional cost to you.
 For more information, read our full disclosure.
-I requested a pair of shoes from Wildling and Softstar for this post, and they kindly sent me a pair of shoes for review.
+I requested a pair of shoes from Wildling, Softstar and Splay Athletics for this post, and they kindly sent me a pair of shoes for review.
 I’m sharing my personal opinion based on my experience here.